ShainiRose/To-Do-List-Web-Application/README.md

 1. Clone the repository.
 2. Navigate to the project folder.
 3. Run "npm install" to install dependencies.
-4. Start the server with "npm run dev" or "npm start".
+4. Start the application by running either "npm run dev" or "npm start" in the terminal.
+   (e.g: C:\Users\Documents\todo-app>npm run dev OR C:\Users\Documents\todo-app>npm start)
 5. Open " http://localhost:3000 " in the browser.

 ## Assumptions